pappalettera/django-modeltranslation/docs/modeltranslation/registration.rst

         fields = ('title', 'text',)

     translator.register(News, NewsTranslationOptions)

+Run ``makemigrations`` and ``migrate`` commands, to make the ``News`` model be aligned with the required translatable fields:

+    python manage.py makemigrations to create a new migration with the added or removed fields. python manage.py migrate to apply the changes.

 Note that this does not require to change the ``News`` model in any way, it's only imported.
 The ``NewsTranslationOptions`` derives from